Pamento/exercise_12.7/README.md

-Kanban, an example of object oriented programming (OOP), related with server by Ajax API.
+Kanban, an example of object oriented programming (POO), related with server by Ajax API.